Chairperson: Rebeca Acevedo

 You take the exam online.
 Log into MYLMU, click System Logins > MYLMU Connect.
 Then click the link “Orientation and Registration Tutorial.”
 Inside the tutorial, on the left side, click the link “Placement Exams.”
 Then click the link for Language Placement and follow the instructions.
 If you do not have access to the “Orientation and Registration Tutorial” or cannot access the placement exam for any reason, please contact the Modern Languages and Literatures department at 310.338.3051.

 Can I use books such as a dictionary?
 Should I guess at the answers?

-It is TO YOUR BENEFIT that you answer the questions honestly and without the support of notes, textbooks, parents, or friends to avoid being placed at a level above the appropriate one based on your experiences and academic studies.
+It is TO YOUR BENEFIT that you answer the questions honestly and without the support of notes, textbooks, parents, or friends: doing otherwise will be considered cheating.
+In addition, the score will likely place you at a level of coursework above the appropriate one based on your experiences and academic studies.

 How do I get my score?
 Does my advisor get it?

 Your score and placement will be displayed at the end of the exam and will be accessible to your advisor through PROWL.
-However, as a backup, you are strongly encouraged to save a copy, or write it down, and email it to your advisor.
+However, you are strongly encouraged to save a copy for advising and registration.